Germany: Würzburg holds vigil for knife attack victims | DW | 27.06.2021

 Bavarian State Premier Markus Söder attended a memorial service on Sunday for the victims of the knife attack in the city of Würzburg, around 120 kilometers (74.5 miles) east of Frankfurt.

-On Friday, a man went on a rampage with a knife in the city center, killing three people and injuring six.
+"We cannot answer such a hateful deed with hate and revenge," Söder said, two days after a Somali man went on a rampage with a knife in the city center, killing three people and injuring six.

+The conservative leader criticized people who labeled the attacker as "someone with migrant background," pointing out that other migrants on the scene rushed to help the victims and subdue the attacker.

+"Good and evil are not an issue of nationality, religious and ethnicity," he said.

 The three victims who succumbed to their severe injuries were aged 24, 49 and 82, police said on Sunday.